TheSkizzor/TheSkizzor/README.txt

 Hello there.
-Not sure how you got here, but this account was abandoned a long time ago.
+Not sure why you're here, but this account was abandoned a long time ago.
+I might find a use for it in the future.
+Perchance.